idleberg/Bootstrap-Listr/README.md

 * Document icons (enabled by default)
 * Font Awesome icons (disabled by default)
 * Column sorting (enabled by default)
+* Viewport
 * List of ignored files
+* Default location for JavaScript libraries and style sheets

 ### Naming